We love traveling light.

 Olivers Convey Tee ($68) is another 100% merino wool option that is popular in the ultralight travel light community.
 There is also the Olivers Terminal Tech Tee ($68) which is 54% merino, 46% polyester so it’s a little more durable and dries a little quicker.
 Available at Olivers.

 Unbound is another company that makes 100% merino t-shirts.
 We like that these are just simple, well-made shirts with no branding and they come in black, grey, and navy.
 Priced at $65 each, it’s a solid merino t-shirt for the price.
 Available at Unbound.

-Duckworth is a small company based in Montana that grows its own sheep on their own ranch and the shirts are made on site (which we think it pretty cool).
-Their Vapor t-shirt is top notch.
+Duckworth is a small company based in Montana that grows its own sheep on their own ranch and the shirts are made on site (which we think is pretty cool).
+Their Vapor t-shirt is top-notch.
 It’s made from 38% fine merino, 50% recycled Polyester, and 12% Modal.
-The Vapor is super soft, naturally odor resistant, durable, and breathable.
+The Vapor is super soft, naturally odor-resistant, durable, and breathable.
 They sell for $68 each and come in multiple colors.

 Shorts: 0-2 Pairs

 We tend to not wear shorts unless we’re traveling in Southern Europe but more and more Europeans are wearing shorts during the summer so you won’t really “stand out” if you have shorts on.
 That said, we suggest a nice looking pair that is a little more fitted if you want to blend in — i.e. don’t wear gym shorts or anything with cargo pockets.

 Outlier makes two nice looking and high performing technical shorts — OG Free Ways ($175) and the New Way (comes in long for $130 and short for $120).
 These are both great shorts but they’re expensive.
 But, if you have the cash then go for it.
 Available at Outlier.